scottcrossen/ExpressionManager/README.txt

 I have two repositories fullfilling the same requirements.
 This is the cleaner - and much simpler version.

 INSTRUCTIONS:
-- A test drive is supplied.
-This tests the code to verify that it passes the requirements.
+- A test driver is supplied.
+This tests the code to verify that it passes the requirements for the given assignment.

 CONTACT:
 Scott Leland Crossen	scottcrossen42@gmail.com	scottcrossen42.com